goldfinch-eng/mono/packages/cms/README.md

 ts-node scripts/seed-localhost.ts
 ```

 Useful scripts are exposed to you via the package.json file.
 Additionally, there is a production dump of MongoDB available here as `prod-dump.tar`.
-You can untar it and use `mongorestore prod-dump` on it to import prod data into your local MongoDB.
+You can untar it and use `mongorestore --uri="YOUR_CONNECTION_STRING" prod-dump` on it to import prod data into your local MongoDB.
 This dump was generated with the following command:
 ```
 mongodump --db=payload --excludeCollectionsWithPrefix=_ --excludeCollection=cms-users --out=prod-dump
 ```